tensorchord/envd-docs/docs/community/gsoc.md

 - Start with a clear and concise description of the problem you want to solve or the feature you want to add.
 - If you have any previous experience working on similar projects, include examples or links to relevant work.
-- Is there anything that you'll be studying or working on while working with us?
+- Your ideas or thoughts about MLOps.

 ## Contact us